 As part of a broader project to diversify its economic base the Angolan Government is working hard to regenerate agriculture.

 DT has set up pilot projects to investigate the challenges and opportunities for agribusiness in Angola.
-We are investigating how technology, latest processes and vertical integration can increase yields and promote competitiveness.
+We are testing how technology, latest processes and vertical integration can increase yields and promote competitiveness.

 In Catumbela, we have set up a 90-hectare fruit and vegetable farm.
 It includes a packing house and distribution centre.
 The farm is currently one of the largest producers of Passion fruit in Angola and one of the major banana producers in the region of Benguela.